kuiper2000/tropical-dynamics/_sources/Variability/waves1.md

 \end{align}
 ```

-where the superscript $\text{non}$ represents the non-dimensional variable.
-With such scaling, we can isolate the independent parameters and the yielded equations can be written as follows (we drop the superscript for simplification)
+Here, the superscript $\text{non}$ indicates the non-dimensional variable.
+With this scaling, we can isolate the independent parameters, and the resulting equations can be written as follows (for simplicity, the superscripts are dropped):

 ```{math}
 :label: shallow_water_linear_no_dimension1